pretix/pretix-docs/docs/trust/fiscal/sweden.md

 ### E-invoicing

 Sweden currently does not require sending electronic invoices in a structured format for transactions between businesses (B2B) or businesses and consumers (B2C).
-There are widespread formats for B2B e-invoicing, including EDIFACT, Svefaktura, and PEPPOL. pretix currently does not support these but is planning to provide a PEPPOl integration.
+Widespread formats for B2B e-invoicing include EDIFACT, Svefaktura, and PEPPOL. pretix currently does not support these but is planning to provide a PEPPOL integration.

 Sweden mandates e-invoices for transactions between businesses and the government (B2G) using the PEPPOL network. pretix is planning to provide a PEPPOL integration.